0xCyberBerserker/0xCyberBerserker/README.md

-#### I have worked as Level 2 Security Analyst, Developer and DevOps and this is my contribution with society.
-I hope you find something usefull here!
+#### I've worked as a Level 2 Security Analyst, Developer, and DevOps, and this is my contribution to society.
+I hope you find something useful here!

 <div id="header" align="center">
 	<img src="https://media.giphy.com/media/KJmbSTSyIzetubNgJ5/giphy.gif" width="250"/>